juancadile/PyETR-myfork/README.md

 ## Testing

-For a test program, run:
+For a test program, enter the tests directory and run:

+`poetry run pytest -n auto`

+For more advanced tests:

-`poetry run python examples/test_parse.py`
+`poetry run pytest -n auto --viewops`

+For coverage of pyetr: